 Swiss rail passengers have increasingly been demanding better levels of comfort and more attractive timings for their train services.
 As a result, Swiss Federal Railways decided to undertake a co-ordinated modernisation programme, to be introduced in a ‘big bang’ approach, rather than a piecemeal programme, in an effort to ensure that standards are lifted uniformly across the whole network.

 SBB drew up a series of timetable requirements, and then set out a performance specification for its new trains, covering the number of seats, vehicle layout and the required power ratings, among other criteria.

-Test running of Swedish X2000 and Italian ‘Pendolino’ high-speed trains on Swiss tracks whetted the appetite for high-speed technology in the country, but those aspirations were frustrated, when SBB halted the project in autumn 1995.
+Test running of Swedish X2000 and Italian ‘Pendolino’ high-speed trains on Swiss tracks gained interest in high-speed technology in the country, but those aspirations were frustrated when SBB halted the project in autumn 1995.
 A second attempt to get the project off the ground proved more successful.

 Although the track forces exerting by tilting trains on existing rails are greater than conventionally-bogied rolling stock, this was the preferred option for use on the twisting, undulating terrain of the Swiss rail system.

 The chosen rolling stock design is a sleek, streamlined seven-car EMU, with a seating capacity of 480 and a top design speed of 200km/h (125mph).
 Styling is by Italian design house Pininfarina.

 Each trainset weighs 355t and is 188.8m-long.
 Power is supplied at 15kV AC, with the transformer accommodated in the third vehicle.
 Vehicles are all powered except first class and the restaurant car.

 Monocoque aluminium bodies are used to minimise weight, and the vehicles’ dimensions are carefully designed to ensure there is no resonance with the running gear and underfloor-mounted equipment, ensuring a smooth ride.